 “It follows that those who are divided in faith and government cannot be living in the one Body such as this, and cannot be living the life of its one Divine Spirit.”

 Are traditional Catholics united or divided in faith and government with the Conciliar Church?

-The sedevacantist honestly recognizes that his faith is actually not the same as Benedict XVI and his Conciliar Church.
-He recognizes that he is actually not subject and obedient to Benedict XVI.
+The sedevacantist honestly recognizes that his faith is actually not the same as Francis and his Conciliar Church.
+He recognizes that he is actually not subject and obedient to him.
 As a traditional Catholic, the sedevacantist believes and professes all the teachings of the Catholic Church, and this profession of the true Faith includes a rejection of the false teachings of Vatican II (“all already condemned by the Church in many a document, official and definitive” — Archbishop Marcel Lefebvre, June 29, 1976).

 One last consideration on this subject of sedevacantism is the manner in which all these things have come to pass.
 When did they take place?
 How did they take place?
 This is an area in which sedevacantists themselves differ.
 Some hold that the papal elections were invalid based on the Bull of Pope Paul IV in 1559, Cum ex apostolatus: